 The choice is vast and that’s not counting the coves and hidden inlets that abound on Nevis.

-But ask Alison Jones.
-As one of our expert Nevis consultants she’ll also enthuse about the unspoilt ‘yesteryear’ atmosphere of the island.
-She’ll create a holiday that’ll include trips to the truly involving Horatio Nelson Museum, the Bath Stream and the Bath House thermal springs.
+But ask our expert Nevis consultants the will also enthuse about the unspoilt ‘yesteryear’ atmosphere of the island.
+They will create a holiday that’ll include trips to the truly involving Horatio Nelson Museum, the Bath Stream and the Bath House thermal springs.

-Out of town, Alison recommends taking a guided nature walk, hiring mountain bikes or scooters and touring around the beautiful Botanical Gardens - or visiting an old sugar plantation like the Hamilton Estate with its colonial ruins and fantastic views of Charlestown and St Kitts.
+Out of town, our experts recommend taking a guided nature walk, hiring mountain bikes or scooters and touring around the beautiful Botanical Gardens - or visiting an old sugar plantation like the Hamilton Estate with its colonial ruins and fantastic views of Charlestown and St Kitts.